 Foreign words like Vatulele and Srivijaya catch my attention.
 The first is a tiny island where the great South Pacific meets the Coral Sea and the second is an empire that fizzled out in the early eighth century.
 Where history has gaps, I feel free to fill in.
 Bodacious, I know.
 But it is a lot of fun to imagine, “What if…?”

-The characters are figments of my imagination.
-I indulged in hours of research of this magical island’s background, and I took pleasure in creating a world through which I can escort those seeking an adventure.
-Check out my article coming out on December 3, 2014: http://www.buddhapussink.blogspot.com
+I was very relieved because that was the plot trajectory of my fictional Lost Legend of Vahilele.
+In 650 A.D. my main character’s name is Lapita, and her cousin is Melane!
+Of course, the characters are figments of my imagination.
+I indulged in hours of research for this magical island’s background, and I took pleasure in creating a world through which I can escort those seeking an adventure.
+I hope you will enjoy Lost Legend of Vahilele, finally available on Amazon.